civicrm/civicrm-sysadmin-guide/docs/upgrade/drupal7.md

 ## Clear cached files¶

-Delete all files in sites/default/files/civicrm/templates_c/, or clear the caches using one of the command line tools, such s 'cv flush' or 'drush cache-clear civicrm'.
+Delete all files in sites/default/files/civicrm/templates_c/, or clear the caches using one of the command line tools, such s `cv flush` or `drush cache-clear civicrm`.

 !!! note